HJLebbink/asm-dude/README.md

 * Track propagation of register and flag state-change trough time (under certain assumptions such as no "jmp GPR" etc).
 Provide warning squiggles if brances are never taken etc.
 * Create new file item with .asm extension.
 * ~~No code completion in remarks.~~
 * Label analysis.
 When jumping to a label, check if the label exists.
 Check if labels are unique.
-Provide error squiggles if something is wrong.
+Provide error squiggles (with AuthoringSink.AddError) if something is wrong.
 * Code folding for documentation blocks.
 * ~~Improved syntax highlighting.
 Add label highlights.~~
 * Add syntax highlighting for AT&T syntax.